 There was a lot that went into buying my first home before I even spoke to a real estate agent.
 I've been wanting a house since I was a kid and realized that people could just go and get a house.

 I assumed I had bad credit.
 I had never tried to finance much, and since even my vehicle had been purchased in someone else's name, I was pretty sure I had never built any useful financial record at all.

 So, I began saving money.
-I knew I'd need a 20% down payment for a house since banks were stingy about giving loans out since the 2008 financial crash.
-I worked hard from about 2010 to 2013 and figured I had a good amount saved up, then I contacted an actual financial institution for advice.
+I knew I'd need a 20% down payment for a house since banks had been stingy about giving loans out since the 2008 financial crash.
+I worked hard from about 2010 to 2013 and figured I had a good amount saved up; then, I contacted an actual financial institution for advice.

 I found out I had all kinds of financial history and great credit, and the down payment was wonderful and all, but more of a formality than anything concrete.
 They said 10% would be passable.
 In fact, 5% wasn't too outlandishly low.

 My mind was blown, and the cavalier attitude of the loan officer made me cautiously favor just putting 20% down when the time came since they charge you mortgage insurance premiums if you put down less than that.